phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing opencl.
 #### Cuda Tests  system/cuda
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing cuda.
-#### All SYSTEM Tests  system/all
+#### All PTS Tests  pts/all
 This is a collection of all test profiles found within the specified OpenBenchmarking.org repository.
-#### Installed Tests  system/installed
+#### Installed Tests  pts/installed
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository that are already installed on the system under test.
-#### Linux Operating System Tests  system/linux
+#### Linux Operating System Tests  pts/linux
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the Linux Operating System.
-#### Solaris Operating System Tests  system/solaris
+#### Solaris Operating System Tests  pts/solaris
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the Solaris Operating System.
-#### BSD Operating System Tests  system/bsd
+#### BSD Operating System Tests  pts/bsd
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the BSD Operating System.
-#### MacOSX Operating System Tests  system/macosx
+#### MacOSX Operating System Tests  pts/macosx
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the MacOSX Operating System.
-#### Windows Operating System Tests  system/windows
+#### Windows Operating System Tests  pts/windows
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the Windows Operating System.
-#### Hurd Operating System Tests  system/hurd
+#### Hurd Operating System Tests  pts/hurd
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the Hurd Operating System.
-#### System Subsystem Tests  system/system
+#### System Subsystem Tests  pts/system
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the System sub-system.
-#### Processor Subsystem Tests  system/processor
+#### Processor Subsystem Tests  pts/processor
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the Processor sub-system.
-#### Disk Subsystem Tests  system/disk
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the Disk sub-system.
-#### Graphics Subsystem Tests  system/graphics
+#### Graphics Subsystem Tests  pts/graphics
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the Graphics sub-system.
-#### Memory Subsystem Tests  system/memory
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the Memory sub-system.
-#### Network Subsystem Tests  system/network
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the Network sub-system.
-#### Other Subsystem Tests  system/other
+#### Other Subsystem Tests  pts/other
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the Other sub-system.
-#### Utility Tests  system/utility
+#### Utility Tests  pts/utility
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Utility software test.
-#### Simulator Tests  system/simulator
+#### Simulator Tests  pts/simulator
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Simulator software test.
-#### Scientific Tests  system/scientific
+#### Scientific Tests  pts/scientific
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Scientific software test.
-#### Benchmark Tests  system/benchmark
+#### Benchmark Tests  pts/benchmark
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Benchmark software test.
-#### Application Tests  system/application
+#### Application Tests  pts/application
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Application software test.
-#### Game Tests  system/game
+#### Game Tests  pts/game
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Game software test.
-#### Opencl Tests  system/opencl
+#### Smp Tests  pts/smp
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing opencl.
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing smp.
-#### Cuda Tests  system/cuda
+#### Cuda Tests  pts/cuda
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing cuda.
+#### Python Tests  pts/python
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing python.
+#### Go Tests  pts/go
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing go.
+#### Mpi Tests  pts/mpi
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing mpi.
+#### Openmp Tests  pts/openmp
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing openmp.
+#### Vdpau Tests  pts/vdpau
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing vdpau.
+#### Video Tests  pts/video
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing video.
+#### Responsiveness Tests  pts/responsiveness
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing responsiveness.
+#### Openmpi Tests  pts/openmpi
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing openmpi.
 #### All WINDOWS Tests  windows/all
 This is a collection of all test profiles found within the specified OpenBenchmarking.org repository.
 #### Installed Tests  windows/installed